Series LLC Texas: Everything You Need to Know

 Basically, a series LLC Texas is a type of LLC that provides tax benefits and legal protections to multiple LLCs while also shielding each individual LLC from the liabilities of the rest of the series.
 In terms of chapter 101 and tile 1 of the Texas Business Organization Code, an individual series is not considered a distinct domestic entity.

 LLCs within the larger series are allowed to have unique names, assets, and structures, even though only one filing will be used.
 However, even though the series acts as a stand-alone entity, they technically are not.

 If it decides to do so, a series can apply for its own federal tax identification number so that it can be treated individually for the purpose of federal taxes.
 Series are not required to have their own bank account, but they have the ability to open their own account.
 Series should have their own name which they operate under.

 Because series act as an individual entity in many respects, it can seem pointless to declare that they are not standalone entities.
 The Texas Comptroller, however, will treat a series LLC as an individual entity.
 When you form a series LLC, you will register with the Secretary of State as a single entity and will only need to pay one fee.
 You will also need to pay an annual fee to a registered agent for your series LLC Texas.

 If you need help forming a series LLC Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.